 Don Grate, meanwhile, is the only man alive who has ever held the longest throw record.
 He played one more season after his record toss, batting .296 at Minneapolis and setting career highs in home runs and triples.
 But when the Giants didn’t offer him a major league contract in 1958, he decided to retire.

 Grate earned a master’s degree and continued teaching.
 He moved to Miami in 1963, retired in 1988, and still lives there at age 86.
+[UPDATE 11/24/14: Alas, Don Grate has passed away at age 91; Nick Diunte has more about his life here.]
 In 2006, the 50th anniversary of his longest throw in Minnesota, the Florida Marlins invited him to throw out the first pitch before their game against Milwaukee.

 Okay, so the caption on the MinorLeagueBaseball.com site put Grate’s longest throw in 1959 instead of 1956.
 It figures, since so many facts surrounding the longest throw records seem to have been slightly off through the years.